jrnl-org/jrnl/CONTRIBUTING.md

 ## Reporting Bugs

 Please report bugs by [opening a new issue](https://github.com/jrnl-org/jrnl/issues/new/choose) and describing it as well as possible.
-Many bugs are specific to a particular operating system and Python version, so details are encouraged.
+Many bugs are specific to a particular operating system and Python version, so please include that information!

 ## Editing Documentation

 If you find a typo or a mistake in the docs, please fix it right away and send a pull request.

 To edit the documentation, edit the `docs/*.md` files on the **develop** branch.
 You can see the result if you run `make html` (or `poetry run mkdocs serve` if on Windows) inside the project's root directory, then navigating your browser to [locahost:8000](http://localhost:8000).
-This requires [mkdocs](https://www.mkdocs.org) to be installed.

 The `gh-pages` branch is automatically maintained and generated after your changes are merged.
 You should never have to edit that branch.